civan/no-place-like-home/README.md

 ```

 #### 4. Scripts
+please make sure you have the ~/scripts folder in your PATH.

-give the rigth permision to the scripts
+Give the rigth permision to the scripts:

 ```
 sudo chmod 744 ~/scripts/*